ptigas/scienceandmethod/README.md

-# scienceandmethod
-Science and method by Poincaré, Henri, 1854-1912
+# Science and method by Poincaré, Henri, 1854-1912

 This is an effort to fix the OCR version of this book from archive.org